puskyer/docker-openwrt-builder/From1README.md

 docker run -v ~/OnionOmega/ArduinoDock/OpenWRT/:/source -it ubuntu_16.04:openwrt_15.05 /bin/bash

+Issues & Fix

+compiling issues with dht-sensors get the following error

+Package dht-sensor is missing dependencies for the following libraries: librt.so.0

+To fix

+edit /home/openwrt/chaos_calmer/feeds/onion/dht-sensor/Makefile
+change
+	DEPENDS:= $(CXX_DEPENDS)
+to
+        DEPENDS:= +librt $(CXX_DEPENDS)

+then it works

 More information on how to use this buildroot can be found on the [OpenWRT wiki](http://wiki.openwrt.org/doc/howto/build).